hibiki0827/backsta/project/lab_notebook_Erika.md

 * ICA templates for eye movements (vertical & horizontal) taken from sub 01
 * automatic detection with threshold 0.85
 * excluded components can be found in "excludedcomp.csv" (can be found on github)
+* some of the components could not be found vis the loop (the loop gave an error if only one of the two components exist) -> used templates by hand
 * -> done

 ## STEP5: Analysis